joeky888/dotfile/Software/Command/FFmpeg.md

 * If ./configure failed
     * check the error message at end of the file 'config.log'

-MinGW cross compile on Cygwin (To be continue)
+MinGW cross compile on Cygwin
 =====
 * Install packages, make sure ffmpeg.exe is not in the $PATH (choco uninstall ffmpeg)
 * Prevent cygwin packages polluting mingw packages